-Our bank forwards to the Bursar’s Office all unpaid (returned) checks received on the Excelsior College account.
-The Bursar’s Office notifies the student in writing, about the unpaid check.
-A 30-day time period is allowed for a student to replace a returned check.
+The bank notifies the Finance Office of any unpaid (returned) checks or electronic checks received on the Excelsior College account.
+The Finance Office notifies the student in writing, about the unpaid check.
+A 30 day time period is allowed for a student to replace a returned check.
 A hold is placed on the student’s account and all services are suspended during this time period.

 Students who have a returned check for payment of a course may continue in the course.
 A hold will be placed on their student records, which will prohibit them from receiving a course grade or transcript until the returned check and the returned check fee are replaced.